 I mainly love this pert babe.
 The composition of this stamp is just stunning.
 The colours emit a classic Asian 70s vibe without going all mid-priced Vietnamese restaurant.
 Her left foot is so en pointe, she almost bounces and pirouettes before your eyes.
 And look how her right leg is almost parallel to her rifle.

 Wait, what?
-A fucking RIFLE?
+A RIFLE?
 Wow.
-The Chinese are fucking serious about their ballet, aren’t they?
+The Chinese are deadly serious about their ballet, aren’t they?
 If I were one of those swans from Swan Lake I’d be steering clear of her.
 She’s a peasant, she’d shoot anything for a meal.

 If I have one criticism it’s that the shadow on the mountain contradicts the shadow of her foot.
 But of course, being a ballet, we would assume the mountain is painted on a backdrop and the foot’s shadow is being caused by the stage lighting.
 It’s not her fault, I’m just saying the production designer has embarrassed everyone here and clearly needs to be sent to a reeducation camp.
 But I can’t tell HER that, can I?
 She’d blow my bloody brains out.